Kim Tate: 1989–1999

-2018–
+2018–present

 Kim is released from prison in October 2018 and greeted by Graham Foster (Andrew Scarborough) at the gate, who hands her the keys to Home Farm.
 Kim finds out that her former step-grandson, Joe (Ned Porteous), has run into financial trouble on the day of his wedding to Debbie Dingle (Charley Webb).
 Kim arrives in Emmerdale and declares herself the owner of Home Farm once again and demands that Graham get rid of Joe.
 Instead, Graham packs Joe a bag and gives him £100,000 and demands him to leave Emmerdale before Kim arrives.
 During the welcome home party, Kim insults and alienates various people, including Kerry Wyatt (Laura Norton), Nicola King (Nicola Wheeler) and Brenda Walker (Lesley Dunlop), and when she goes upstairs, she is pushed from the upstairs balcony by an unseen assailant and plummets onto the champagne fountain below.
 She is rushed to hospital and survives the incident.
 Later, Debbie's mother Charity Dingle (Emma Atkins) is arrested on suspicion of pushing Kim as she and Kim were seen arguing during the party after insulting her and Chris's son, Noah (Jack Downham).
 However, it is later revealed that Debbie's grandmother, Faith Dingle (Sally Dexter), is the real culprit who pushed Kim.
 After she is discharged from hospital, Kim is detained again for six months for dangerous driving.